m3-julius/demomom/README.txt

 e) List for eligible Student Encouragement Bonus grant curl -i "http://localhost:8080/liststudentgrant"

+Assumptions:
+- My interpretation of the requirement is to return only the students, so not including parents in this list.

 f) List for eligible Family Togetherness Scheme grant curl -i "http://localhost:8080/listfamilygrant"

 Assumptions:
 - Both couple must live at the same house and has at least 1 child.
+- Will list both parents and the eligible child(ren) for each household.

 g) List for eligible Elder Bonus grant curl -i "http://localhost:8080/listeldergrant"